EMT/wildtime-api/app/config/activities.md

 Conkers are the seeds of the horse chestnut tree and can normally be found in winter.
 To play you need conkers, some string and a screwdriver.
 Make a hole in your conker with a screwdriver.
 Thread the string through and tie a knot in the end.
 Then take it in turns to hit each other's conkers.
 The winning conker is the last to explode…

-This is just one of the National Trusts 50 things to do before you are 11&frac34;.
-They have provided a <a href="https://www.50things.org.uk/nt50tAssets/games/conkers.pdf">guide of how to play here</a>.
+Take a look at the National Trust’s <a href="https://www.50things.org.uk/nt50tAssets/games/conkers.pdf">guide of how to play here</a>.

+From the National Trust’s list of 50 things to do before you’re 11 ¾. <a href="http://www.nationaltrust.org.uk/50things">Sign up today</a>

 ### Fly A Kite
 Image URL: http://61b3eb0d8e96f445e866-9f74caa3d4552b4d51a2bbe93ea28b6f.r99.cf2.rackcdn.com/fly-a-kite.svg

 Flying kites is lots of fun.
 You need plenty of wind, a wide open space and a kite!
 If you do not have a kite, you can make your own from a sheet of paper.

 The National Trust show you how in <a href="https://www.50things.org.uk/nt50tAssets/games/Bumble_Bee_Kite.pdf">this pack</a>.

 ## 120: 2 hours